 Preterm birth occurs between 24 and 37 weeks' gestation.
 In two-thirds of cases, it occurs following spontaneous onset of labor.
 Only a minority of women who present with preterm contractions known as threatened preterm labor (TPTL) progress to actual labor and delivery.
 The remainder of preterm birth is due to iatrogenic delivery, most commonly because of preeclampsia and intrauterine growth restriction.

 Breech presentation in pregnancy occurs when a baby presents with the buttocks or feet rather than the head first (cephalic presentation) and is associated with increased morbidity and mortality for both the mother and the baby.
 It is common in early pregnancy and decreases with advancing gestational age, as most babies turn spontaneously to a cephalic presentation before birth.

 In addition to immediate postbirth resuscitation, efforts to reduce excessive oxygen exposure, hyperventilation, hypothermia, and hypoglycemia must be made.
 Consultation with a neonatologist as soon as possible is recommended to reduce potential morbidity.

 The development of a depressive illness following childbirth may form part of a bipolar or, more usually, a unipolar illness.
-Postpartum depression is not recognized by current classification systems as a condition in its own right, but the onset of a depressive episode within 4 weeks of childbirth can be recorded via the peripartum-onset specifier in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-There is evidence to suggest that the DSM-5 specifier is too narrow.
+Postpartum depression is not recognized by current classification systems as a condition in its own right, but the onset of a depressive episode within 4 weeks of childbirth can be recorded via the peripartum-onset specifier in the Diagnostic and Statistical Manual of Mental Disorders, fifth edition, text revision (DSM-5-TR).
+There is evidence to suggest that the DSM-5-TR specifier is too narrow.
 Hence, in common usage, depressive episodes occurring within 6 to 12 months of delivery may be considered to be postpartum depression.
 Strong risk factors include history of depression, recent stressful life events, poor social support, and sleep deprivation.

 BMJ Publishing Group